 TanStack Start Quickstart

 TanStack Start is a new React framework currently in the Release Candidate stage.
-You can try it today but there might still be bug or issues.
+You can use it today but there may be bugs or breaking changes before a stable release.

 To get setup quickly with Convex and TanStack Start run